Who will I see for services at The Heart of the Matter?

 Can I use my insurance?

 Depending on the service and insurance company, you may be able to use your insurance.
 Most insurance plans do NOT pay for Couples Counseling without a diagnosis impacting the relationship.
 Check with your insurance or we will have our Intake Coordinator check for you.
-We are in network with CIGNA, Aetna, and Tricare West.
+We are in-network with CIGNA and Aetna for individual therapy.
+However, we do not take in-network insurance for couples counseling.
 If we are not in network with your insurance and you have a PPO, we will provide you with a “Super Bill” to submit to your insurance company.
 We are also able to submit “Courtesy Claims” on your behalf for Blue Cross/Blue Shield PPOs.

 Can I use my HSA or FSA card?

 What if I don't click with the therapist I am matched with?